mdc_residues.py

 • 0-10,15,14 20,21,30-50 51 (example, advanced users only)

 Input arbitrary fragments via their residue serial indices (zero-indexed) using space as separator.
-Not recommended
+Not recommended.

-the command line tool mdc_fragments.py on your topology file.
+If you are unsure of any of these options, use the command line tool mdc_fragments.py on your topology file.

-Default: [‘lig_resSeq+’]
+Default: “lig_resSeq+”